A Great Immune System Boost Recipe.

 Can you boost your Immune System while eating tasty foods?
 Yes, you can and certain foods can accelerate your healing from cold & flu and still taste great!

-The immune system is made up of special organs, cells and chemicals that fight infection (microbes).
-The main parts of the immune system are white blood cells, antibodies, the complement system, the lymphatic system, the spleen, the thymus, and the bone marrow.
+The immune system comprises special organs, cells and chemicals that fight infection (microbes).
+The immune system’s main parts are white blood cells, antibodies, the complement system, the lymphatic system, the spleen, the thymus, and the bone marrow.
 These are the parts of your immune system that actively fight infection.

 Load Up on Cold-Busting Foods

-For a meal that’s going to pack a powerful punch and help stop any cold in its tracks, try our nourishing garlic soup.
+For a meal that will pack a powerful punch and help stop any cold in its tracks, try our nourishing garlic soup.

 Nourishing Garlic Soup